 Main Board

-4.5 Applications for the Main Board must comply with the following:
+4.5 Applications for listing on the Main Board must comply with the following:

-(a) confirmation of application of the King Code through the application of the King Code disclosure and application regime, which may be incorporated via a weblink;
+(a) confirmation of application of the King Code through the application of the King Code disclosure and application regime, which may be incorporated via a weblink to the applicant issuer’s website;

 (b) a brief CV and capacity must be included for each director;

-(c) the directors must collectively have appropriate expertise and experience for the governance and management of the applicant issuer and the business;
+(c) the directors and senior management must collectively have the appropriate expertise and experience for the governance and management of the applicant issuer and the business;

 (d) have a chief executive officer (“CEO”) and a chair, and these positions must not be held by the same person.
-The chair cannot be an executive director, and must either be an independent non-executive director, or the applicant issuer must appoint a lead independent director in accordance with the King Code;
+The chair must not be an executive director, and must either be an independent non-executive director, or the applicant issuer must appoint a lead independent director in accordance with the King Code;

+(e) have an executive financial director.
+The JSE may, at its discretion, on request, allow the financial director to be appointed on a part time basis or not at all.
+This request must include a motivation from the audit committee of the applicant issuer; [brought forward to improve sequencing]

+(f) have a company secretary appointed in terms of the Act and the recommended practices in the King Code.
+The directors must satisfy themselves on the competence, qualifications and experience of the company secretary on listing, and on an annual basis; [brought forward to improve sequencing]

-(e) have an audit, remuneration and social and ethics committee.
+(g) have an audit, remuneration and social and ethics committee.
 The composition of such committees:

-(i) must comply with the Companies Act (as applicable);
+(i) must comply with the Act (as applicable);

 (ii) should comply with the recommended practices in the King Code, on an apply and explain basis; and